Constitution & Bylaws

 • Article 3 – Membership

-Membership of the Association shall be open to qualified scientists who are actively engaged in the study of haematopathology.
+Membership of the Association shall be open to professionals interested in the practice and study of haematopathology/haematology.

 • Article 4 – Officers

-The Officers of the Association shall be: President, past-President, President Elect, Secretary- Treasurer, Meeting Secretary.
+The Officers of the Association shall be: President, Past-President, President Elect, Secretary-Treasurer, Secretary-Treasurer Elect, Scientific Secretary.

-The President, past-President and the President Elect shall hold office for not more than two consecutive years.
-The Secretary-Treasurer and the Meeting Secretary are elected for four years.
-They may be re-elected for a further term of office, but shall not hold office for more than eight consecutive years.
+The President, Past-President, the President Elect and the Secretary-Treasurer Elect shall hold office for not more than two consecutive years.
+The Secretary-Treasurer and the Scientific Secretary are elected for four years.
+They may be re-elected for a further term of office but shall not hold office for more than eight consecutive years.

-The Executive Committee of the Association shall consist of the five Officers and seven Councilors.
-One of the seven Councilors is a member at large who is member of the Executive Committee of the Society for Hematopathology (SH) and nominated by the SH.
-(Councilors are elected for a period of four years in that capacity.
+The Executive Committee of the Association shall consist of the five/six Officers and nine Councillors.
+One of the nine Councillors is a molecular biologist, one is a member at large who is member of the Executive Committee of the Society for Hematopathology (SH) (four years period) and nominated by the SH, and one is the chair of the European Bone Marrow Working Group (EBMWG) (2 years period).
 The President will act as chair of the Executive Committee.

 • Article 6 – Nomination Committee

-There shall he a bi-annual Meeting of the general membership and of the Executive Committee, further called “General Assembly” at such time and place as determined by the Executive Committee.
-Additional meetings may he called for special purposes.
+There shall be a biennial Meeting of the general membership and of the Executive Committee, further called “General Assembly” at such time and place as determined by the Executive Committee.
+Additional meetings may be called for special purposes.

 • Article 8 – Bylaws